Jukkay/matcha/README.md

 The app is deployed at:
 https://matcha-app.fly.dev/

 Registration is fully functional and requires email verification.
+The created account and user data can be removed from user settings.
 If you'd rather not register, you can try it out using these ready test users:

 Username: ```testuser1``` OR ```testuser2```